-Table 5.3: Intensity corrected using the escape factor $g(\tau_0)$ for those lines which are affected by moderate opacity.
-The note (a) indicates the escape factors taken from Brooks et al. (2000).
-For the silicon lines the escape factors have been calculated using the same procedure as Brooks et al. (2000).
+Table 6.3: Intensity corrected using the escape factor $g(\tau_0)$ for those lines which are affected by moderate opacity.
+The note (a) indicates the escape factors taken from (5).
+For the silicon lines the escape factors have been calculated using the same procedure as (5).
 Note that the multiplet of C III at ~538 Å, which results in a blend, is classified as optically thin, because its escape factor is almost equal to the unity and so its optical thickness is close to zero.
 However, it is added to the table for completeness.